tj-jayasekera/fiji-travel-rag/README.md

 ## 💬 Interactive Application

-The final pipeline was integrated into an interactive **Streamlit application**, turning the evaluated RAG system into a usable Fiji travel assistant.

-Users can ask natural-language questions about Fiji and receive responses generated from the curated knowledge base.
-Each query runs through the same retrieval and generation pipeline evaluated in the previous sections.

-## 💬 Interactive Application

 <img width="823" height="715" alt="image" src="https://github.com/user-attachments/assets/d5f843e8-5ef3-44dc-a80c-f0a7c795dc08" />

 The final V1 pipeline was integrated into an interactive **Streamlit application**, turning the evaluated RAG system into a conversational Fiji travel assistant.